arvinsim/Nice_time.ee2_addon/README.md

 ## Differences from the original project
 * Multilanguage Support
 * Removed format, relative and prefix parameters.
 This is because all of these are now defined in the language files.
+* Two ways to use the plugin as opposed to just one

 There are two ways to use this plugin